Amtrak crews express concerns about training on new route where train derailed

-Engineers and conductors told a Seattle Times source that they had inadequate trips to familiarize themselves with the Point Defiance Bypass route.
+Amtrak workers have said they had inadequate trips to familiarize themselves with the Point Defiance Bypass route, according to a Seattle Times source.

 To prepare for the opening of a new rail line, conductors and engineers typically go through training to familiarize themselves with the route, its landmarks and its speed limits.